garrandall/popular-music-data/tracks/baby-don-t-change-your-mind-gladys-knight-and-the-pips.md

 Don't change it
 Don't change it

-Ooh you say your love is true
+Oh you say your love is true
 Whatcha gonna say when she looks at you
 Will the second thoughts in your head
 Make you take back the things you said